 - Implement recommendations: Better Bankside will work with your business to implement the recommendations.

 Ever wonder how many personal deliveries come into the office?
 A recent survey undertaken by Better Bankside shows that, on average, 60% of all workplace deliveries are personal deliveries.
 To help minimise personal deliveries encourage staff to use local ‘Click and Collect’ locations, a convenient, easy and affordable way to manage personal deliveries.

-Get in touch with Maria Curro if you want to find out more about how we can help you create a delivery and servicing plan.
+Get in touch with Amandeep Kellay if you want to find out more about how we can help you create a delivery and servicing plan.

 Preferred Supplier Programme

 Better Bankside understands the importance of freight deliveries in the Bankside area.
 However, the number of freight vehicles has increased significantly in recent years, especially white van deliveries.

 Businesses can play a central role in reducing the number of freight vehicles on our local roads through the consolidation of goods and services.
 Better Bankside is currently developing a preferred suppliers programme.
 This programme provides businesses with a range of suppliers who pre-consolidate goods at a competitive rate.

 In joining the preferred supplier programme, businesses can expect to: